axypro/magic/doc/LazyField.md

 It should consider the following:

 * `magicInit()`.
 When requesting initialization properties automatically.
-But here require call it manualy.
+But here require call it manually.
 * And do not forget about the cache of `exists`.

 ## `$magicDefaults`: preset properties